Electrical equipment at engine (15, 30)

 Correct position of the rotor on a Bosch VJUR 6 BR 24 distributor when camshaft and counter weight are in their correct positions

 The ignition cables for the Ponton I ordered new from Mercedes-Benz, by the the meter.
 They also provided me with the terminals.
 The ignition cable plugs should be possible to buy from Bosch Classic.
 I could however not buy directly from them but had to go via a Swedish distributor which firstly prolonged the process and secondly gave me the wrong plugs in the end.
-So I bought the correct ones from Werner Karasch.
-Unfortunately they only had them in brown and not in black as I wanted.
-Can live with that.
+Instead I got the correct ones from Werner Karasch.
 Cables were cut based on my old cables, the terminals soldered and the plugs screwed in.
 Done.

 Follow the workshop manual for adjusting the mechanism for ignition control.
 The first picture shows the adjustment of the timing lever and its Bowden cable.
 The second and third pictures show the cleaned-up rotary control.
 The cable actually belongs to Pedals article but I decided to put it here, close to the distributor...